vasantsc/imageslider/README.md

 # imageslider
-This is a mini project developed using Javascript which slides the images
+This is a mini project developed using internal Javascript which slides the images